Bylaws of the Clinical Legal Education Association

 Article III: Members

-Section 4.
-Right of Members to Vote: Each full, associate, and emeritus member in good standing shall be entitled to one vote on each matter submitted to a vote of the membership.
+Section 1.
+Membership: The Association shall have one class of membership.
+Persons who are engaged or have been engaged in legal education in any capacity, and whose annual dues have been paid in full are qualified for membership.
+Each member in good standing shall be entitled to one vote on each matter submitted to a vote of the membership.

 Article IV: Board of Directors